An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Main result and some extensions

-\begin{proof} Let $T'$ be the smallest full floral tree containing $T$ as a subtree; $T'$ is necessarily P-unsaturated.
-Let $\tau'$ be the labelled full floral tree obtained by assigning nucleotides to $T'$ according to the natural labelling.
+\begin{proof} Let $T'$ be the smallest perfect floral tree containing $T$ as a subtree; $T'$ is necessarily P-unsaturated.
+Let $\tau'$ be the labelled perfect floral tree obtained by assigning nucleotides to $T'$ according to the natural labelling.
 By Theorem \ref{main}, the labelled tree $\tau'$ yields a design $S'$ of nucleotides whose (unique) maximum-size arc set corresponds to $T'$.
 Let $\tau$ be the labelled subtree of $\tau'$ whose unlabelled version is $T$, and let $S$ be the associated sequence of nucleotides.

-Colour the differences between $S$ and $S'$ and their corresponding arc sets red, and the common parts (corresponding to $\tau$) black.
-The red structure consists of all nucleotides and corresponding arcs that must be pruned from the labelled full floral tree $\tau'$ to obtain the labelled floral tree~$\tau$.
-It follows that the secondary structure $R$ corresponding to $T$ is a maximum-size arc set for~$S$: if $S$ admits a larger arc set than $R$ then that arc set, together with the red substructures, gives a larger arc set for $S'$ (contradicting that the secondary structure corresponding to $T'$ is a maximum-size arc set for $S'$).
-It also follows that $S$ is a design for $R$: if $S$ admits an alternative maximum-size arc set to $R$ then that arc set, together with the red substructures, gives an alternative maximum-size arc set for $S'$ (contradicting that $S'$ is a design). \end{proof}
+Colour the nucleotides and arcs that belong to $S'$ but not to~$S$ red.
+The red substructure of $S'$ consists of all nucleotides and corresponding arcs that must be pruned from the labelled perfect floral tree $\tau'$ to obtain the labelled floral tree~$\tau$.
+It follows that the secondary structure $R$ corresponding to $T$ is a maximum-size arc set for~$S$: if $S$ admits a larger arc set than $R$ then that arc set, together with the red arc set of $S'$, gives a larger arc set for $S'$ (contradicting that the secondary structure corresponding to $T'$ is a maximum-size arc set for $S'$).
+It also follows that $S$ is a design for $R$: if $S$ admits an alternative maximum-size arc set to $R$ then that arc set, together with the red arc set of $S'$, gives an alternative maximum-size arc set for $S'$ (contradicting that $S'$ is a design). \end{proof}

 Recall from Section~\ref{sec:intro} that we have assumed the Watson-Crick model (under which minimizing the total energy is equivalent to maximizing the number of \{G,C\} and \{A,U\} base pairs).
 We show in Corollary~\ref{GUcorollary} that the result of Corollary~\ref{prune} carries over to the Nussinov-Jacobson model with $\alpha=\beta=\gamma=-1$, under which minimizing the total energy is equivalent to maximizing the number of \{G,C\} and \{A,U\} and \{G,U\} base pairs.